 Where it is like the movie sneak preview is that we, too, hope audiences walk away talking the show up and get that word of mouth machine clicking.

-Our previews start at just $18, quite a bargain for tickets that otherwise start at $29.50.
-You’re doing us a favor by being part of the process and we’re giving you a huge break on tickets for being a “test audience.”
+You’re doing us a favor by being part of the process and we’re giving you a huge break on the ticket price for being a “test audience.”

-If you’re a fan of the bargain we offer on previews, we’ve also started selling a pass to them that makes them only $13 each with no extra charges, but it comes with some restrictions not placed on our regular season pass.
+If you’re a fan of the bargain we offer on previews, we’ve also started selling a pass to them, but it comes with some restrictions not placed on our regular season pass.
 Take a look.